LeoLi225/LDY/docs/Leo.md

 ### **2-3.
 More fun commands**
 ##### Go to [MEE6 website page](https://mee6.xyz/dashboard/956291310040539177).
 We can see that a lot of features for our bot can be set up here and implemented in our server.
-We can add reaction roles to our server members.
-Click the button to create a nre reaction role.
+Click the "+" button to add reaction roles to our server members.
 ![2](https://user-images.githubusercontent.com/90579221/161902556-0ac99589-254b-4aec-b1a1-9c1763c71af7.png)

-##### We can choose the channel and topic we want to send to and the reaction roles for the members.
+##### After that, enter the title and messages for the reaction roles.
 ![tittle](https://user-images.githubusercontent.com/90579221/161904541-05b48278-4e29-4334-a328-e52959e2e687.png)

+##### The next step is to add the reaction emoji and role names.
 ![reaction](https://user-images.githubusercontent.com/90579221/161904545-0aa00bc9-e77c-4297-a640-67b66189f091.png)

-##### When you have finished all the settings, click the save button and the question will be automatically generated in the channel.
+##### When you have finished all the settings, choose the channel you want to send and click the save button.
 ![5](https://user-images.githubusercontent.com/90579221/161904664-f3e050d3-d183-430a-8358-83afad2c6fca.png)
+##### Finnaly, the question will be automatically generated in the channel.
 ![question](https://user-images.githubusercontent.com/90579221/161904725-61f783db-5d86-4ab3-86ef-d88eb9339abe.png)

 ##### When a member selects an emoji, the member's role will be assigned to this group.